 Developing Sustainable Networks

-The creation and support of Local College Access Networks across the state is the primary strategy of the Michigan College Access Network.
+The creation and support of Local College Access Networks across the state is the primary strategy of Michigan College Access Network.
 Mobilizing high-level leaders, network staff and community resources creates lasting infrastructure locally in support of the Sixty by 30 Goal.
 The recipient of this award is an individual or organization that has provided leadership in the creation of effective alliances focused on postsecondary attainment.

-THE FLEET AWARD
+THE HARBOR AWARD

 THE MARINA AWARD